ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 ## Basic input for Diamond :material-diamond-outline:

-As our first example of a crystal solid we're going to look at diamond.
+As our first example of a crystalline solid we're going to look at diamond.
 You can find the input file at [:link:C_diamond.in](01_carbon_diamond/C_diamond.in), here I'll give a brief overview of it: